-There are several reasons for dealing with HMRC.
-Common grounds for contacting HM Revenue and Customs service helpdesk include reporting circumstantial changes, getting help with tax, and making a complaint.
+There are many reasons for dealing with HMRC besides reporting changes to circumstances.
+You can contact HM Revenue and Customs service helpdesk to get help with tax and to make a complaint.

 HMRC is an abbreviation for Her Majesty's Revenue and Customs.

 The principle responsibility of HM Revenue and Customs is the collection of taxes.
 They collect duties and taxes from the majority of citizens who reside in the United Kingdom.

 The official HMRC address is HM Revenue and Customs, BX9 1AS, United Kingdom.

 You will also need to use the correct departmental title if you post any forms or documents to them.
 Besides being the UK customs authority, HMRC also collect tax and payments.

-HM REVENUE & CUSTOMS CONTACTS: You can contact HMRC helplines and online services helpdesk for questions and enquiries about taxation, self assessment, and PAYE.
+HM REVENUE & CUSTOMS CONTACTS: You should contact HMRC helplines and online services helpdesk for all questions and enquiries about taxation, self assessment, and PAYE.